ovinc/helisol/README.md

 - Right ascension and equation of time are within the displayed precision of each other (1 second in time)

-- Declination deviates less than 2.5 arc-seconds (0.17 seconds in time).
+- Declination deviates less than 2.5 arc-seconds (0.0007°, or 0.17 seconds in time).

 # Install